Video and Business Strategy

 (or fewer) daily conversions

 This campaign size usually represents a new business or a business with a new website, so advertising efforts will generally focus on driving traffic to the website, building brand awareness and setting up a goal of future conversion.
-When traffic is so low, the average conversion length is very long and it is difficult to achieve a positive return on investment.
-This type of campaign is considered a high-risk because it is difficult to balance a budget that may be reliant upon conversions that won’t be realized for months of consistent expenditure.
+When traffic is so low, the average conversion length is very long and it takes longer to achieve a positive return on investment.

 This campaign size usually represents a small business that is spending a consistent amount of money on its advertising budget but positioning itself for future growth.
-Typically, a business in this category spends $1000-$1500 per month and will see a positive return on investment if it has an average order value that is over $50 (businesses of this size can expect a cost-per-acquisition of $150).
-This type of campaign is considered low-risk because small businesses of this size tend to be stable.
+Typically, a business in this category spends $1000-$1500 per month and will see a positive return on investment if it has an average order value that is over $50.

 This campaign size usually represents a growing business with an established marketing strategy.
 Typically, a business in this category will be using several stable marketing channels in concert.
 Businesses is in this category often start with small test budgets ($100-$1500) and then settle into monthly budgets that range from $5000 to $10000 and deliver a consistent 2-3x return on investment.
 This type of campaign is considered low-risk because businesses with a varied advertising portfolio tend to be stable and scale predictably.